 individual.
 The guidance

 program offers opportunities to the student to identify options for

 personal and intellectual growth and to be responsible for their

-will be assigned an Academic Advisor upon entering the program.
+student will be assigned an Academic Advisor upon entering the

-2. A first meeting with the student is scheduled during the first
+first meeting with the student is scheduled by the Academic

 Advisor/student meetings may include discussion of:

 F. Review of textbooks on test-taking techniques i.e. Nugent, P. and Vitale, B.

 (2016).
 Test Success.
 (7th